 …if I had boobs, then they deserved a bra.

-After many years of man boob surgery for New Jersey, New York and nearby patients, not to mention those who fly in from the corners of the globe, we can say we truly identify with and care about all guys with moobs.
+After many years of man boob surgery, including for people who fly in to South Florida to get rid of moobs, we can say we truly identify with and care about all guys with enlarged breasts.
 If you want to or need to bypass surgery, that’s fine.
 Take all the avenues that are helpful for psychological and physical well-being, including joining gynecomastia.org and, if it makes sense, trying a bra.